UST-QuAntiL/icwe-tutorial/handson.md

 The next part of the workflow defines the logic for distributing the packages and computing delivery routes.
 As typically, one truck and a single route are insufficient to distribute all packages, routes are computed iteratively in a loop.
 First, the destinations which shall be processed in the current iteration are selected in the ``Select Next (Sub-)Graph` script task.
-In the first iteration of the loop all destinations are included.
+In the first iteration of the loop, all destinations are included.
 Next, it is checked if all packages for the currently selected destination fit into one truck.
 If this is the case, a quantum computation task is used to compute the optimal route for the delivery truck solving a TSP using QAOA.
 Afterward, the truck driver is dispatched on the computed route, and it is checked, if there are more drivers available and packages that need to be delivered.